‘Text Neck’ – A modern day problem!

 - When a nerve is pinched in the neck you may experience neurological symptoms into your arm and hand (numbness, tingles, pins and needles)

-Prevention of ‘Text Neck’ is easy and can be done by breaking bad habits!
+This can be easily done by breaking bad habits!
+Some of which include:

 - Holding your phone at eye level as much as possible